Todd Rokita

 Rokita was a candidate to replace Mike Pence in the 2016 Indiana gubernatorial election after Pence withdrew from the race to be Donald Trump's running mate in the 2016 U.S. presidential election.
 He lost to Eric Holcomb, Pence's lieutenant governor.
-Rokita vacated his U.S. House seat and unsuccessfully sought the Republican nomination for U.S. Senate in 2018.
-In 2020, Rokita defeated incumbent Curtis Hill for the Republican nomination for Indiana Attorney General, and in November 2020, Rokita won the general election.
+Rokita vacated his U.S. House seat and unsuccessfully sought the Republican nomination for U.S. Senate in 2018 losing the Republican primary to Mike Braun.
+In 2020, Rokita defeated incumbent Curtis Hill for the Republican nomination for Indiana Attorney General, and won the general election.
+He was considered a possible candidate for United States Senate or Governor, but ultimately ran for reelection, winning a second term as attorney general in 2024.

 Early life and career

 Rokita grew up in Munster, Indiana and attended Munster High School.
 He holds a Bachelor of Arts degree from Wabash College in Crawfordsville, Indiana.
 In 1990, Rokita, then 20, was arrested in Bloomington, Indiana, and charged with possession of false ID and illegal consumption.
 The arrest occurred during a traffic stop for speeding in which Rokita allegedly provided false identification and appeared intoxicated.
 In 2018, while running for US Senate, Rokita acknowledged he was underage and possessed alcohol, passed a sobriety test, and that the arresting charges of underage consumption and possession of a false ID were dismissed.
 The IndyStar reported that it was unclear if the charges were dropped because of his participation in a diversion program or other reasons.
 He has a J.D. degree from IUPUI Indiana University Robert H. McKinney School of Law.
 Rokita was a practicing attorney.
 In 1997 he joined the secretary of state's office as general counsel.
 He later became deputy secretary of state.
 In 2000, Rokita served as legal counsel for seven Florida counties during the recount for the George W. Bush presidential campaign.